Houston Rockets vs Golden State Warriors Rivalry Timeline: A Deep Dive

 The Rockets and Warriors met again in the 2019 Western Conference Semifinals.
 This series was another intensely contested six-game affair.
 The Rockets again pushed the Warriors, but once more, injuries played a cruel hand.
 Kevin Durant suffered a calf strain in Game 5, but the Warriors rallied to win that game and ultimately closed out the series in Game 6, despite a heroic effort from James Harden.
 This marked the fourth time in five years the Warriors eliminated the Rockets from the playoffs.

-The Shifting Sands and End of an Era (2019-2021)
+The Shifting Sands and Post-Rivalry Paths (2019-2026)

-Key Players and Coaching Chess Matches Throughout the Timeline
+Key Players and Coaching Chess Matches

 What Made the Rockets vs Warriors Timeline So Compelling?